greysweater42/dotfiles/README.md

     rm .bashrc_backup
 ```

-Last but not least, you should update two vim plugins:
+Last but not least, you should update three vim plugins:

 - neocomplete.vim